-Matt Petty is a trombonist, multi-instrumentalist, composer, performer, and video artist based in Memphis, Tennessee.
-He is a graduate of Northwestern State University in Natchitoches, Louisiana, where he received degrees in Music Education and Trombone Performance.
-Matt is also an alumnus of The Watermill Center: a Laboratory for Performance on New York's Long Island, where he was influenced by a variety artists including theater director Robert Wilson, filmmaker Jim Jarmusch, and the electronic freak-folk band CocoRosie.
+Matt Petty is an experimental trombonist, multi-instrumentalist, composer, performer, and video artist based in Memphis, Tennessee.
+Matt is an alumnx of Northwestern State University in Natchitoches, Louisiana, as well as The Watermill Center: a Laboratory for Performance on New York's Long Island, where he was influenced by a variety artists including theater director Robert Wilson, filmmaker Jim Jarmusch, and the electronic freak-folk band CocoRosie.
 Most recently, Matt was one of 25 international artists selected for the Sally and Don Lucas Composers Fellowship at Montalvo Arts Center, in Saratoga, California.

-As a collaborative artist, Matt’s work has been featured internationally at shows including Biome Arts’ ALT/FUTURE Environmental Art Series in Taipei, Taiwan, the Bad Video Art Show in Moscow, Russia, and the Ecos Urbanos electroacoustic music festival in Mexico City.
-Additionally, Matt is the co-creator of the feature documentary, Sacred as Folk about the life of Louisiana artist, Brother Michael David Elvestrom; and LIGHTEN UP, a multimedia fantasia about American “outsider" artists.
-Matt’s latest project Among These Ruins is a conceptual visual album written in collaboration with musicians in the United States, Honduras, and Mexico, which expands on the theme of ruin as a modern portrait of the American borderlands.
+As a collaborative artist, Matt’s work has been featured at shows including OUTFEST LGBTQ+ Film Festival in Los Angeles, Biome Arts’ ALT/FUTURE Environmental Art Series in Taipei, Taiwan, the Bad Video Art Show in Moscow, Russia, and the Ecos Urbanos electroacoustic music festival in Mexico City.
+Additionally, Matt is the co-creator of the feature documentary, Sacred as Folk about the life of Louisiana artist, Brother Michael David Elvestrom; and LIGHTEN UP, a multimedia fantasia about rural visionary visual artists.
+Matt’s latest project Among These Ruins is a travel-based visual album written in collaboration with musicians in the United States, Honduras, and Mexico.